Ninth Anniversary Sail

-“In 2011 we were caught in our house with two tornadoes bearing down on us from different directions,” Meg showed with one finger between the crux of two fingers.
+“In 2011 we got caught in our house with two tornadoes bearing down on us from different directions,” Meg showed with one finger between the crux of two fingers.
 “They went right around us, destroying everything in their path.
-I think they were F4s.
-The paths are still visible today.”
-Brian added, “We could feel the air being sucked right out of the house.”
+I think they presented as F4s.
+The paths remain visible today.”
+Brian added, “We could feel the air sucked right out of the house.”

-Brian’s sailing skills were likely enhanced by his interest in aviation.
-“I went up for a demonstration to see if I wanted to learn.
+Brian’s sailing skills derived from his interest in aviation.
+“I went up for a demonstration to see if I wanted to learn to fly.
 It lasted an hour and was really something.
 But it just seemed like an expense that was too great.”

 On a more contemporary note, Meg works in imaging at a 300-bed hospital in Chattanooga.
 “When you undergo an MRI, it’s important that you don’t have any metal on you.
 Even a zipper can tear away and cling to the magnet.
 That’s why we prefer you wear a hospital gown.
 One man had tiny metal shavings in his eye and couldn’t do the procedure.
 He got a CAT scan instead.”